2020PB/police-brutality/all-locations.md

 ### Police confiscate protester's bike | June 3rd

-Footage shows NYPD officer grabbing a protester's bike and walking away with it, citing curfew restrictions as the reason for seizure.
+Footage from outside Borough Hall shows NYPD officer grabbing a protester's bike and walking away with it, citing curfew restrictions as the reason for seizure.

 A thread on Twitter from an alleged victim and member of the press who states that police stole their bike and roughed them up.